-Named for their typeBAR-LOCKing mechanism, Bar-Locks also featured a full, double keyboards and front-downstrike typebar arrangements.
-They produced ca.1899 by the Columbia Type-Writer Manufacturing Company of New York, NY and invented by Charles Spiro.
-Their most stunning feature, especially on the earliest models, was their ornate, cast iron shields which stood upright behind the keyboard.
+Named for their typeBAR-LOCKing mechanism, Bar-Locks also featured full, double keyboard and front-downstrike typebar arrangements.
+They were produced ca.1899 by the Columbia Type-Writer Manufacturing Company of New York, NY and were invented by Charles Spiro.
+Their most stunning features, especially on the earliest models, were their ornate, cast iron shields which stood upright behind the keyboards.
 These shields served two purposes.
-First, they protected the typebars and, second, they provided them something solid to rest against.
-As the models progressed, the shield became less and less ornate and the full keyboard was eventually phased out as with the Columbia No.14 Standard.
+First, they protected the typebars and, second, they provided the typebars something solid to rest against.
+As the models progressed the shield became less and less ornate and the full keyboard was eventually phased out as with the Columbia No.14 Standard.